boonkuaeb/template-style/README.md

 Please make sure you already have installed NodeJs on your environment.
-To build a assets, install the dependencies with `yarn install` and then run `yarn build` for to generate CSS and JS files to `public/build` folder:
+To build a assets, install the dependencies with `yarn install` and then run `yarn build` to generate CSS and JS files to `public/build` folder:

 ```bash
 yarn install